MoraisMNS/Chatbot-RAG-Application/README.md

-# 💬 Chatbot RAG Application
+# 💬 Customer support Chatbot

 A **Retrieval-Augmented Generation (RAG)** powered chatbot for intelligent customer support, document Q&A, and FAQ generation.
 This project integrates **Streamlit** for the frontend, **FastAPI** for the backend, **Pinecone** as the vector store, and **OpenAI GPT models** for LLM capabilities.